-Curly and wavy hair will need way more attention than straight hair Goldendoodles.
+Curly and wavy hair will need way more attention than straighter hair Goldendoodles.
 Many people have their Goldendoodles professionally groomed to keep them looking pretty.

 Even though they are getting groomed often, they will need baths in between the grooming visits.

 Some people will learn how to groom their dogs themselves, as this can increase the bonding experience between you and your Goldendoodle.

 Not only will your Goldendoodle need their hair trimmed, but they will also need their nail trimmed, ears cleaned, and eyes cleaned.

 Sometimes these can be a hassle to do every 6 to 8 weeks that people will schedule regular grooming visits to make sure that their Goldendoodle is kept looking its best.

 Looking at your dog’s muzzle can help determine what type of hair coat that they have but is not always perfect.
 The Golden Retriever Association has advise on how to pick the hair type you’re looking for as well.

 You can also ask about what the parents look like and follow their breeding linage to see what they may look the most like.
 When looking for a dog, it is best to let the puppy’s personality be the best guide instead of what it looks like.

 This way, you will end up with a puppy that you share a special bond with.
 This will make sure that you end up with a great puppy that you will love.